KushDarji7/KushDarji7/README.md

 - ⚡ Fun fact: ...
 -->

 - Greetings!
-My name is Kush Darji, I am a first-generation Computer Scientist from Georgia State University.
+My name is Kush Darji, I am a first-generation Computer Science graduate with a strong foundation in programming, software development, and system sustainability.
+My goal is to refine my technical skills while contributing to impactful and efficient software solutions.
+Make software human friendly.
-My primary hobbies are DIY fabrication sustainability of technology systems,QOL softwares, motorsports, body training, PC gamming/modding, hardware instalation and horticulure to name a few.
+My creative hobbies in tandem with software development inlcude DIY fabrication, sustainability and QOL of software, motorsports, mind and body training, PC gamming/modding, hardware instalation and horticulure to name a few.

 ![typing retro anime](https://github.com/user-attachments/assets/b116ce09-bd1c-40ac-a4a2-9cc739d48786)